 While first lady, Eleanor championed civil rights for African Americans, and campaigned on behalf of women and poor people.
 She encouraged her husband to appoint more women to government positions.
 After President Roosevelt’s death, Eleanor became a delegate to the United Nations where she oversaw the drafting and passage of the Universal Human Declaration of Rights.
 From 1961 until her death the following year, Eleanor headed the first Presidential Commission on the Status of Women.

-In 1948, Margaret helped founded what is now the International Planned Parenthood Federation, serving as president until 1959.
+Previously founder (1921) and president (until 1928) of the American Birth Control League (which became the Planned Parenthood Federation of America in 1942), Margaret helped found what is now the International Planned Parenthood Federation in 1952, serving as president 1952–59.
 The Federation supports the right of individuals across the world to make their own choices in family planning.